JeffVandrewJr/btcqbo/README.md

 $ sudo start rq-worker.service
 ```

-8. Make a copy of the nginx default.conf out of its Docker container:
+8. Make a copy of the nginx default.conf out of its Docker container (don't forget the trailing period):
 ```
 sudo docker cp nginx:/etc/nginx/conf.d/default.conf .
 ```
-Don't forget the trailing period.

 9. Open the default.conf you just copied in the text editor of your choice (example: `nano default.conf`) Just before the final closing curly brace in the file, add this code:
 ```